ISO 3166-2:CA

 ISO 3166-2:CA is the entry for Canada in ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.

-Currently for Canada, ISO 3166-2 codes are defined for 10 provinces and 3 territories.
+Currently for Canada, ISO 3166-2 codes are defined for ten provinces and three territories.

 Each code consists of two parts, separated by a hyphen.
 The first part is CA, the ISO 3166-1 alpha-2 code of Canada.
 The second part is two letters, which is the postal abbreviation for the province or territory.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

-ISO 639-1 codes are used to represent subdivision names in the following administrative languages:
+ISO 639-1 codes are used to represent subdivision names in the official languages of Canada: English and French.